kcanders/AOE4ScenarioEditor/README.md

 17. You should see "ScenarioTester" as an option.
 18. Assign an AI as an opponent.
 You can select whether you get Player 1 or Player 2 units by choosing your starting position of 1 or 2.
 If you do not, you'll be randomly assigned each time you restart the map.
 Note: If you do not assign a second AI player, you will receive a fatal scar error.
 19. Click Start Game.

+Credit to Wopack for the code to auto-upgrade techs to Imperial from the Advanced Game Settings mod.